 Think the perfect portable lunch doesn't exist?
 Think again!
 These Baked Salmon & Shrimp Sushi Cups are a fun, gluten-free twist on sushi, ready in 30 minutes, loaded with salmon, sushi rice, and tasty garnishes-perfect for on-the-go!
 Same as these 5-ingredient zucchini egg muffins.

 If you love these baked salmon & prawn sushi cups, you'll enjoy other delicious recipes too!
-Try this oil-free water-cooked omelette for a high-protein breakfast, my easy Japanese spicy tuna onigiri for a quick lunch or Turkey Mince Noodles for a comforting dinner.
+Try this oil-free water-cooked omelette for a high-protein breakfast, my easy Japanese spicy tuna onigiri for a quick lunch or family-friendly turkey noodle dish for a comforting dinner.

 The Korean-style Keema is a flavorful option that's sure to impress.
 Don't miss the Japanese milk bread rolls made with tangzhong from Asian cuisine-they're fluffy and perfect for any burger, either a classic beef burger or these beans & quinoa baked patties!
 Each recipe offers a tasty twist for quick lunches or easy dinners.